 That’s what I did when the source wasn’t showing anything on my streaming laptop (just a black screen) and now it works.
-So hopefully that works for you too!
+Hopefully that works for you too!

 So that’s how to setup 2 PC’s for streaming without using a capture card.